Searching for a cometary belt around Trappist-1 with ALMA: Summary and conclusions

-We conclude that in order to set tighter constraints on planetesimal discs around low mass stars with planets, we should focus all efforts on young ($\lesssim1$~Gyr old) and nearby systems.
-Those systems could still have detectable levels of dust beyond a few au which could provide important constraints to the formation of these planetary systems.
+We conclude that in order to set tighter constraints on planetesimal discs around low mass stars with planets, we should focus most efforts on nearby and, if possible, young ($\lesssim1$~Gyr old) systems.
+Nearby systems ensure a higher flux with a strong dependence on the distance, while younger systems are also more likely to host not yet collisionally depleted belts beyond a few au.
+In \S\ref{sec:sensitivity} we showed how the flux depends more strongly on the distance, and how both distance and age can be taken into account when prioritising which targets to observe.
+Such systems could provide important constraints to the formation of planetary systems around low mass stars.